 - What type of metrics will we use to decide whether the startups are successful? (innovation accounting)

-While the above are pragmatic questions we need to answer in order to get the change process started, the most crucial aspect of such change program is the way leadership gets involved.
+While the above are pragmatic questions we need to answer in order to get the change process started.
+Leadership is an important aspect of creating such change.
 As Eric describes:

-Pulling of a transformation is very challenging to pull off.
+Pulling a transformation is very challenging to pull off.
 It requires: